doodlesbykumbi/cloudfoundry-conjur-buildpack/CONTRIBUTING.md

    on how to set this up. `vx.y.z` is an acceptable tag message.
 1. Push the tag: `git push vx.y.z` (or `git push origin vx.y.z` if you are working from your local machine).
 1. From a **clean checkout of master** run `./package.sh` to generate the release ZIP.
-Upload this to the GitHub release.
+Upload this ZIP file to the GitHub release.

    **IMPORTANT** Do not upload any artifacts besides the ZIP to the GitHub release.
 At this time, the tile build assumes the project ZIP is the only artifact.